Decidability of theories of modules over tubular algebras: Corrections to a paper of Harland and Prest

-We start by correcting some statements in section 3 of \cite{modirrslope}.
-We then give a counter-example to \cite[corollary 8.8]{modirrslope}.
-We prove a replacement \ref{replcor} of \cite[corollary 8.8]{modirrslope} and give examples to show that this result is best possible.
+The main work of this section is to show, \ref{accallslopes}, that Corollary 8.8 of \cite{modirrslope} is false for all tubular algebras and to provide, \ref{replcor}, a best possible replacement.
 Although the replacement of corollary 8.8 will not be used in later sections, many statements in this section will be needed.